qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 #.
 The new profile opens a new instance of QGIS, using a clean and unchanged
    configuration from installation.
 You can then set your custom configurations.

-As each user profile contains isolated settings, plugins, history they can be great for different workflows, demos, users of the same machine, or testing settings, etc.
+As each user profile contains isolated settings, plugins and history they can be great for different workflows, demos, users of the same machine, or testing settings, etc.
-And you can switch from one to the other selecting them from :menuselection:`Settings --> User Profiles` menu.
-You can also run QGIS with a specific user profile from :ref:`command line <label_commandline>`.
+And you can switch from one to the other by selecting them in the :menuselection:`Settings --> User Profiles` menu.
+You can also run QGIS with a specific user profile from the :ref:`command line <label_commandline>`.

 Unless changed, the profile of the last closed QGIS dialog will be used in the